Friday, May 18, 2007

 This earliest form of poetry represented a total human artistic response to the poetic instinct.
 That response grew narrower with time until today all we are left with are the words.

 This new audio/visual form is made possible (and easy) through the advent of PCs and cheap, easy-to-use digital cameras and sound recording devices.
-This is in turn aided by the advent of free web-based uploading and distribution systems such as www.youtube.com that allow videos to be easily uploaded, distributed and seen by others.
+This is in turn aided by the advent of free web-based uploading and distribution systems such as YOU TUBE that allow videos to be easily uploaded, distributed and seen by others.

 I believe that by the next generation we will see serious poetry being composed and distributed in this manner, mostly by younger poets open to this technology.
 Other arts such as music and dance and biography are already well on their way.

 As far as poetry is concerned, the key to successful Audio/Visual Composition, at least from my experience, lies in mastering reflexive, spontaneous oral composition.
-I have found spontaneous written compositionto be too slow and much too conscious to result in a poem that is an independent yet related leitmotif.
+I have found spontaneous written composition to be too slow and much too conscious to result in a poem that is an independent yet related leitmotif.
 Oral composition, on the other hand, allows for the creation of a poetry soundtrack for the video that has an immediacy and relationship with the visual layer that is nothing short of stunning.

-Once this mode of composition is mastered, a poem can be created directly from the unconscious with little if any conscious interference, exactly as was done by pre-literate poets, but in this case it provides a spontaneous poem/soundtrack.
+Once this mode of composition is mastered, a poem can be created directly from the unconscious with little if any conscious interference, exactly as was done by preliterate poets, but in this case it provides a spontaneous poem/soundtrack.
 It all happens in one fell swoop.
 No re-thinking, no re-writing.
 Just load and go.

 This Is How Dreamstories Are Created: